svaksha/aksh/Agam/guide_phd.md

 + James Lipscomb, son of the Nobel Prize-winning chemist [William Nunn Lipscomb, Jr.](https://en.wikipedia.org/wiki/William_Lipscomb), writes about '[Scientific Aggression as a Way of Life](http://wlipscomb.tripod.com/wnl_life.html)'.

-## Inspirational Quotes
+## Quotes
++ Prof. Randy Pausch from the [Randy Pausch Last Lecture: Achieving Your Childhood Dreams](https://www.youtube.com/watch?v=ji5_MqicxSo):
-+ "Experience is what you get when you didnt get what you wanted." - Prof. Randy Pausch from the [Randy Pausch Last Lecture: Achieving Your Childhood Dreams](https://www.youtube.com/watch?v=ji5_MqicxSo).
+	+ "Experience is what you get when you didnt get what you wanted."
     + Be prepared : _Luck_ is where __preparation__ meets __opportunity__.
 + “Let me tell you the secret that has led me to my goal.
 My strength lies solely in my tenacity.” - Louis Pasteur.
 + Focus on the results, and you'll never make progress.
 Focus on the progress, and you'll see results.